0Itsuki0/SwiftUI_AddInteractionToPath/README.md

 # SwiftUI_AddInteractionToPath
 Two approaches in Adding interaction to path, for example, as button or as menu.

+PS: ZStack is only for demo purpose.
+It is not required.

 For more details, please refer to my article [Little SwiftUI Tip: Adding Interactions to Path](https://medium.com/@itsuki.enjoy/little-swiftui-tip-adding-interactions-to-path-d1914eca9dc8)

 ![](./demo.gif)